jwilsh/Auto_Village_Motors/README.md

 FROM car_dekho
 LIMIT 1;
 ```
-74 cars were avalable in the dealership in 2020, 7 in 2021 and 7 in 2022.
+74 cars were available in the dealership in 2020, 7 in 2021 and 7 in 2022.

-- Show the total amount of cars by year from 2015-2023.
+- Show the total number of cars by year from 2015-2023.
 ```
 SELECT year, COUNT(*) AS Total_Cars